The Essential Black-Owned Spirits and Wines You Need To Try Right Now

 Curated by Ashlee Tuck

 Founded by Nayana Ferguson and Don Ferguson, Anteel offers a line of ultra smooth tequilas made from highland and lowland agave and twice distilled natural spring water.
 A two-time cancer survivor, Nayana wanted to make a tequila that had natural ingredients that wouldn’t harm her body while still maintaining a good flavor.
-While they offer three tequilas including coconut lime, reposado, and blanco, Tuck really favors the coconut lime one.
+They offer three tequilas including coconut lime, reposado, and blanco.

 Inspired by her grandmother, Rose-Mary Jackson, Taylor Jackson founded Redd Rose Vodka as a way to not only celebrate her achievements and strength, but the experiences of all women.
 With an extensive background in law, Jackson set out to develop her strawberry lemon flavored vodka in 2017, and later sold her her first bottle at the beginning of 2020.